Grunion: Fishing

 In the 1920s, unregulated recreational fishing of grunion caused definite signs of depletion, resulting in a California regulation passed in 1927 that established a closed season of three months from April until June.
-Grunion stocks improved and in 1947 the closed season was shortened to the months of April and May.
+Grunion stocks improved and in 1947, the closed season was shortened to April and May.
 In 2022, this closure was returned to its original length of April through June to protect grunion during their peak spawning period, over concern for a population decline.

 The periodic appearance of the grunion on Southern California beaches is known as a "grunion run".
 No fishing license is required for watching the runs.
-However, to catch, a fishing license is required for persons 16 years and older, and grunion may be taken using bare hands only.
-No gear of any kind may ever be used to catch grunion, and no holes may be dug in the beach to entrap them.
-Grunion may be taken on specified dates in March, July and August, but not during the months of April, May or June.
-There is a limit of 30 grunion per person, but fishermen should take only what they can use, as under Californian law it is unlawful to waste fish.
-The sport of catching can be combined with "catch and release" as these fish will survive if handled gently and quickly returned to the ocean.
+However, to catch grunion, a fishing license is required for persons 16 years and older, and the fish may be taken using bare hands only.
+No gear of any kind may be used to catch grunion, and no holes may be dug in the beach to entrap them.
+Grunion may be taken on specified dates in March, July, and August, but not during April, May or June.
+The limit is 30 grunion per person, but fishermen should take only what they can use, as under Californian law, wasting fish is unlawful.
+The sport of catching can be combined with "catch and release", as these fish will survive if handled gently and quickly returned to the ocean.
 With these regulations, the resource may be conserved for future generations to enjoy.

 History

 The coastal Native Americans in California harvested grunion during spawning runs.
-Archeologists have found fossil grunion otoliths (tiny, bonelike particles or stony platelike structures in the internal ear of lower vertebrates) at various Native American campsites.
+Archeologists have found fossil grunion otoliths (tiny, bonelike particles or stony, plate-like structures in the internal ear of lower vertebrates) at various Native American campsites.

 Grunion were mentioned by Spanish explorer Juan Rodríguez Cabrillo in his ship's log dated around 1542.

 Scientists first identified grunion from a market specimen bought in San Francisco in 1860.